mdansarijaved/full-stack-assignment/README.md

 # UI Library

+## Presentation

+Check out our [presentation](https://pitch.com/public/a3ad8c82-7ea2-4204-948d-2aa67b7b049e) to learn more about our UI library.

 ## Problem Statement
 Lack of a centralized platform for developers to upload and sell their UI components.
 Currently, developers have to rely on various marketplaces or create their own websites to sell their components.
 This creates a fragmented market and makes it difficult for developers to reach a wider audience.
 Additionally, there is a lack of an in-built code editor, which makes it difficult for developers to create and edit their components.